imgix/contentful/README.md

 ## Query an Image

-Once content is published, developers can query the `src` of the selected image, returned as a string, via the Contentful API.
+Once the content is published, developers can query the `src` of the selected image, returned as a string, via the Contentful API.
 The example below demonstrates this using GraphQL, but this can be done independent of any specific tool.

 ```graphql
 query MyQuery {